 Phone Scams & Robocalling

 Perhaps the most common scheme is when scammers use fake telemarketing calls to prey on older people.
 With no face-to-face interaction and no paper trail, these scams are tough to trace.
 Once a successful deal has been made, the buyer’s name is then shared with similar schemers looking for easy targets, sometimes defrauding the same person repeatedly.
 Robocalling is using equipment to mechanically, as opposed to manually, dial phone numbers in sequence.

 “Can you hear me?”
 The scammer will ask “Are you there?” or “Can you hear me?” to prompt the recipient to say “yes.”
 The scammers record the consumer’s voice, and thus obtain a voice signature, and use the recording to authorize unwanted charges on items like utility bills, phone bills, or even stolen credit cards.

 You can reduce the number of unwanted sales calls you get by signing up for the National Do Not Call Registry.
 It’s free.
 Visit donotcall.gov to register your number.

 One common scam involves someone impersonating a charity foundation to collect donations.
 This fraudulent appeal is especially common following a natural disaster.

 A scammer may claim to be associated with a prize or lottery commission.
 They may tell the victim that they won the lottery or a special prize and that they need to send money to cover the taxes on their winnings.

 An email phishing scam can happen when a senior receives an email appearing to be from a legitimate entity such as the IRS requesting them to update or verify their personal information.
-When the senior reveals their social security number, credit card information or other sensitive information, the scammer may then use it for identity theft.
+When the senior reveals their social security number, credit card information, or other sensitive information, the scammer may use it for identity theft.